 The massive corner tower suffered structural damage, was taken down to the first floor in the early 1950’s and was reconstructed in the late 1970’s.
 Sandstone from a quarry near Lebanon, Oregon, was used to nearly match the earlier Tenino stone.
 New stained glass lancet windows were installed at that time, created by stained glass artist Bryce Anderson.

 The parsonage was demolished in 1955/56 to make room for an office and classroom wing, built in a modernist style from plans prepared by Portland architect John W. Foster, a prolific designer of churches in the Portland area at that time.

-The ten-story St. James Apartment building at the southeast corner of SW 10th and Jefferson was designed by Chilless Nielsen Architects and constructed as low- and moderate-income housing in 1994 on property owned by the congregation.
-Retail and childcare spaces occupy the ground floor; 122 housing units take up the second through tenth floors.
+The St. James Apartments occupy a ten-story building at the southeast corner of SW 10th and Jefferson that was designed by Chilless Nielsen Architects and constructed as low- and moderate-income housing in 1994 on property owned by the congregation.
+Retail and childcare spaces can be found on the ground floor; 122 housing units take up the second through tenth floors.
 A tree-shaded courtyard on the interior is a pleasant and private refuge for residents and the children of the St. James Child Development Center.